solana-foundation/mosaic/packages/ui/README.md

 - Ensure the connected wallet has SOL for fees on the selected cluster
 - If a transfer destination ATA doesn’t exist, the app will create it idempotently
-- Permissionless thaw requires EBALTS config and ABL list correctly set on the mint
+- Permissionless thaw requires Token ACL config and ABL list correctly set on the mint

 ## Tech stack